Southern Baptist Theological Seminary

 The Southern Baptist Theological Seminary (SBTS) is a Baptist theological institute in Louisville, Kentucky.
+The seminary was founded in 1859 in Greenville, South Carolina, where it was at first housed on the campus of Furman University.
+The seminary has been an innovator in theological education, establishing one of the first Ph.D. programs in theology and religion in the year 1892.
 It is affiliated with the Southern Baptist Convention.
-The seminary was founded in 1859 in Greenville, South Carolina, where it was at first housed on the campus of Furman University.
-The seminary has been an innovator in theological education, establishing one of the first Ph.D. programs in religion in the year 1892.

 After being closed during the Civil War, it moved in 1877 to a newly built campus in downtown Louisville and moved to its current location in 1926 in the Crescent Hill neighborhood.
 In 1953, Southern became one of the few seminaries to offer a full, accredited degree course in church music.
 For more than fifty years Southern has been one of the world's largest theological seminaries, with an FTE (full-time equivalent) enrollment of over 3,300 students in 2015.

 History

-19th Century to Early 20th Century (1856–1950)
+19th century to early 20th century (1835–1950)

+Basil Manly Sr. first issued a call for a new seminary for Baptists in the south in 1835.
+Over the next two decades, he was the driving force in a movement to establish the Southern Baptist Theological Seminary.

 In 1856, South Carolina Baptists gathered together and met in Greenville, South Carolina with James P. Boyce to discuss the need to finance a seminary.
 In that meeting, Southern Baptists agreed to pledge $100,000 in the establishment of a theological school.
-In 1857, Boyce convinced members of the convention in Louisville, KY to approve a motion to establish The Southern Baptist Theological Seminary.
+In 1857, Boyce convinced members of the convention in Louisville, Kentucky, to approve a motion to establish The Southern Baptist Theological Seminary.
 In the fall of 1859, Southern began its first academic year with 26 students.
 The seminary continued to grow until it temporarily closed from 1861 to 1865 due to American Civil War.
 After the war, the seminary had to recover at a different location.
-The Board of Trustees along with Boyce decided the new location would be the seminary's current location of Louisville, Kentucky.
+The Board of Trustees along with Boyce decided the new location would be the seminary's current location of Louisville.

-In 1889, John A. Broadus became the seminary's second President.
+In 1889, John A. Broadus became the seminary's second president.
 Attendance and enrollment continued to grow and the Master of Divinity (M.Div.) and Doctor of Philosophy (Ph.D.) began to be offered as graduate degrees starting in the early 1890s.
 After Broadus, William Whitsitt became the third President of Southern in 1895.
 After a difficult tenure along with controversy dealing with Landmarkism amongst Baptists during that period, Whitsitt was succeeded by E.Y.
 Mullins (Boyce's College main dormitory is named after him) as president.
 Under Mullins, the seminary reached an endowment of an estimated 1.8 million dollars.
 It was during the early 1900s when women were beginning to be admitted to the classes.